How to get haptic feedback when typing on iPhone

 From now on, whenever you type something on your iPhone, you’ll receive soft haptic feedback on each keystroke.

-If you ever feel bored of this, follow the same steps to turn it off.
+Down the line, if you ever get tired of this or notice a significant drop in battery backup, follow the same steps to turn it off.

 Key Haptic Feedback in SwiftKey and Gboard on iPhone